joseph-shay/blogWeb/content/Projects/SNOWA/index.md

 ## My Experience at [SNOWA](https://en.wikipedia.org/wiki/Snowa) Factories

-Today I had the incredible opportunity to visit the **SNOWA** factories to work on automating their factory lines.
+Today I had the incredible opportunity to visit the **SNOWA** factories to work on automating some of their factory lines.
 It was a fascinating experience that combined my passion for robotics, engineering, and innovation with real-world problem-solving.

 ## Understanding the Challenge